 Top Wine Producers of Friuli-Venezia

 Friuli’s reputation is often dwarfed by its larger neighbor Veneto.
-Still, despite the region’s lesser renown, Friuli is full of top-quality producers, and increasingly conscientious growers who work to organic and biodynamic principles.
+Despite the region’s lesser renown, the Friuli region is full of top-quality producers and increasingly conscientious growers who work to organic and biodynamic principles.
 French varieties have been planted for years in this part of north-east Italy, which borders Slovenia and Austria and is merely an hour’s drive away from Venice!

 More information on luxury, private chauffeured Wine Tours in Friuli

 Lorenzo and Federica are a formidable husband and wife team who make consistently superb wines from 7 ha of vineyards.
 Lorenzo inherited his grandfather’s unloved, unkempt vineyards in 1997.
 He quickly decided to embark on a restoration project, converting to bio-dynamic principles and restoring the natural balance of their precious terroir.
 Prematurely ending his medical school career, Lorenzo and Federica converted to bio-dynamic viticulture with fantastic ease and now craft a range of superlative wines from indigenous and international varieties.
 They also own Friuli’s oldest organically farmed vineyard, Ronco Pitotti, and their top wines have a purity, concentration, and minerality that is truly impressive.
 Bravo!

 San Giovani al Natisone UD,

 Enzo Pontoni’s minuscule output is some of the most sought-after and highly regarded wine in Italy.